-- 1. Press the button labeled Handsfree/mute to switch off the telephone microphone so that you can speak privately to someone in your office while you are on a handsfree call. - 2.
-Press the button labeled Handsfree/mute to turn the microphone back on again and continue your handsfree call.
+- 1. Press the handsfree/mute button to switch off the telephone microphone so that you can speak privately to someone in your office while you are on a handsfree call. - 2.
+Press the button labeled handsfree/mute to turn the microphone back on again and continue your call.